mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 {{<notice type="info">}}

 **Caveat**: These are not rigorous tests.
-I collected one sample for each test case and did nothing to normalize conditions across tests.
+I collected one sample for each workflow and did nothing to normalize conditions across tests.

 {{</notice>}}

 ### Provision a new VM

 The first benchmark I took was provisioning a new VM.
-I have a standard VM template I use that runs Ubuntu 18.04 server.
-Every time I need a new VM, I have a shell script that performs the following steps:
+I have a standard Ubuntu 18.04 VM template I use for almost all of my VMs.
+Every time I need a new VM, I run a shell script that performs the following steps:

 1. Clone the VM from the base template.
 1. Boot the VM.